ychuang1234/lock-free-dynamic-memroy--de-allocation-with-variable-size/README.md

  </p>

 ## Experiment settings and detailed results
-In this project, I designed stress tests with different number of trasaction and number of threads (number of p_thread in C or thread number assigned to OpenMP in C++).
+In this project, I designed stress tests with different number of transaction and number of threads (number of p_thread in C or thread number assigned to OpenMP in C++).
 The results are shown below:

  * Allocation : Deallocation = 10:0